amjadalibb/java-selenium-ui-test-automation/readme.md

-## Automation Testing – Hotel Website Exercise
+## Java based Test Automation framework using Selenium and Page Model structure

-This assignment is for automation testing exercise of Hotel Booking Website for Equal Experts.
+This test automation framework automates Hotel Booking Website.

+## Overview

+Create, Check and Delete booking in website

 ### Pre-req: This code uses JRE 1.8, so please upgrade to JRE1.8 before running the test